cujomalainey/manifest-sof-gdb/README.md

 Automated sync between manifest-internal and manifest is not yet set up.
 ***

+# What is this repo?
+This is an alternative manifest for the ChromeOS repo tool.
+This swaps out dependency repos required to support the Sound Open Firmware.

 # Repo Groups
 Repo is the tool that we use to manage our local checkouts.
 It parses the manifest specified by the `default.xml` file.
 The name of the manifest can be